Real time 3D coherent X-ray diffraction imaging

-CPRA can be implemented on CPUs and GPUs, and the implementations are released on GitHub (\url{https://github.com/UCSD-CEM/Carousel-Phase-Retrieval-Algorithm}) as a header-only library under Apache License 2.0.

-We thank Prof. Jianwei Miao, University of California, Los Angeles as well as Prof. Huaidong Jiang and Mr. He Bo, ShanghaiTech University for providing the experimental data and assistance in reconstruction of SA cell\cite{38}.
+We thank Prof. Jianwei Miao, University of California, Los Angeles as well as Prof. Huaidong Jiang and Mr. He Bo, ShanghaiTech University for providing the experimental data and assistance in reconstruction of SA cell \cite{38}.
+The biological cell, figures, performance data can be acquired by contacting the corresponding author.
+The CPRA can be implemented on CPUs and GPUs, and the implementations are released on GitHub (\url{https://github.com/UCSD-CEM/Carousel-Phase-Retrieval-Algorithm}) as a header-only library under Apache License 2.0.